Skip to main content

 1.2.4 Coverage

-Browser library provides code coverage feature.
+Browser library provides a code coverage feature.
 Data for coverage is collected by Playwright.
 The report is created by monocart-coverage-reports Coverage must be enabled for each page separately.

 *** Settings ***